dml113/Kubernetes/Linkerd/Strategy/README.md

-# Linkerd Canary Deploy Guide
+# Linkerd Using Flagger Guide

 ##  Install Flagger
 ###  To add Flagger to your cluster and have it configured to work with Linkerd, run: